 Handan put an LED lantern on the toilet tank to introduce another color to the room.

 And above that lantern hangs the Anthropologie-inspired storage cabinet.
-I’ll follow up with a post about how I made that soon.
+Here’s a link to how I made it.

 Handan bought a set of two metal houses, the small one shown above that holds a tea light, and a bigger one that holds a pillar candle.

 Handan refinished the little table way back in the days before The Navage Patch.
 She did a beautiful job painting it – not a brush mark to be found!

 That book on the bottom is one of my oldest possessions.
 It is a book of astronomy called The Sidereal Heavens and Other Subjects Connected with Astronomy written by Thomas Dick and published in 1840.

 When I was in fifth or sixth grade, I took a sudden and passionate interest in astronomy.
 I asked for a telescope and subscriptions to a few of the day’s prominent astronomy publications.
 In the classified section in the back of an issue of Astronomy Magazine sometime in 1983, I happened upon an advertisement for a couple of old astronomy books, one of them pictured above (the other is lost to time).
 I was 11 years old, but I remember it well.
 The books were offered by a man named Ken.
 I wrote to him and expressed interest.
 He wrote back indicating that they were still available.
 I sent him a check for their quoted price and eagerly awaited my prizes.